Sunday, October 20, 2024

 Our social hour in Hobbs Hall is open to all.
 Connect with others, learn about the church, find out about programs and other opportunities to connect.

-A multi-platform service (both in-person and on Zoom) led by Heidi Shaffer Bish with Worship Associate Randy Bish.
+A multi-platform service, both in-person and on Zoom, led by Rev. Renee Ruchotzke and Worship Associate Randy Bish.

 CLICK HERE to view, download, or print the Order of Service.